muratk3n/thirdwave/en/README.md

 Perfect timing too with US being in a funk.

-US of course pulled out of the TPP with Trump few years ago.
+US of course pulled out of the TPP with Trump in 2017.

 ---